 Earlier this month, a patient visited the emergency room to undergo what was supposed to be a straightforward outpatient procedure.
 Three days later, he found himself back in the emergency room with searing pain and a leg swollen more than twice the normal size.
 Once admitted, the patient was told he had a very serious staph infection.
 Fortunately, the patient was treated and discharged.
-But, he left the hospital with a new perspective on the dangers of hospital acquired infections.
+But, he left the hospital with a new perspective on the dangers of hospital-acquired infection.

-I Came Down With an Infection—Do I Have a Case?
+I Came Down With a Hospital Acquired Infection—Do I Have a Case?

 - Staph infections